School of Psychology

 Subject Areas: Psychology

 Charlotte has research and teaching expertise within the area of developmental psychology.
 Specifically, she is interested in developmental disorders, with a particular focus on how children with Autism Spectrum Disorder (ASD) learn words, understand different aspects of language and process gestures.
 Charlotte has experience working with a wide age range of both ‘typically developing’ children and children with developmental disorders, as well as liaising with numerous mainstream and specialist schools for research purposes.
-In addition to her research expertise, Charlotte is an Associate Fellow of the Higher Education Academy and will soon start the PGCert course, which will enable her to gain Fellow status.
+In addition to her research expertise, Charlotte is a Fellow of the Higher Education Academy.

 Charlotte is a member of Developmental Cognitive Neuroscience (DCN) research group and British Psychological Society (BPS) – Developmental Section

 Charlotte graduated from the University of Hertfordshire with a BSc (Hons) degree in Psychology, before studying for her MSc in Developmental Psychology and PhD in Psychology at Lancaster University.
 Her PhD was supervised by Dr. Melissa Allen (who also supervised her MSc dissertation) and Professor Charlie Lewis and investigated word learning for novel objects in three groups of participants; ‘typically developing’ children, children with Autism Spectrum Disorder (ASD) and children with other developmental disorders (DD).
 Alongside the PhD, Charlotte carried out regular teaching duties for the psychology department at Lancaster University.
 Charlotte was awarded her PhD in February 2016 and began working at UCLan in March 2016, as a Lecturer in Developmental Disorders.
-Charlotte is currently pursuing a similar line of research to her PhD studies, investigating gesture processing and understanding of prosody and linguistic cues in ASD.
+Charlotte is currently pursuing a similar line of research to her PhD studies, investigating gesture processing and understanding of prosody, linguistic cues, sibling aggression and victimisation in ASD.

 Field, C., Allen, M. A., & Lewis, C. (2016).
 Are children with Autism Spectrum Disorder initially attuned to object function rather than shape for word learning?
 Journal of Autism and Developmental Disorders